Commuting to Sweden by car, ferry or train

 Monthly card – Øresund card

 If you commute regularly between Denmark and Sweden, you can also buy a monthly card, the so-called Øresund card.
-The price for an Øresund card is DKK 1650 between Copenhagen and Malmo and DKK 1900 between Copenhagen and Lund (2020).
-You can buy and renew the card at all DSB ticket sales locations in the Copenhagen area.
+The price for an Øresund card is DKK 1650 between Copenhagen and Malmo and DKK 1900 between Copenhagen and Lund (2021).
+The card is digital and you can buy and renew the card at all DSB ticket sales locations in the Copenhagen area.

 By bus across the Øresund bridge